-29 Rudolf Steiner, The Challenge of the Times, December 7, 1918, lecture.
+29 Rudolf Steiner, The Challenge of the Times, December 7, 1918 lecture.

-30 See Esoteric Christianity and the Mission of Christian Rosenkreutz, especially the lectures "The True Attitude to Karma" of February 8, 1912, and "Intimate Workings of Karma" of February 9, 1912.
+30 See Esoteric Christianity and the Mission of Christian Rosenkreutz, especially the lectures The True Attitude to Karma of February 8, 1912 and Intimate workings of Karma of February 9, 1912.

-31 For a comprehensive review of these exercises and ways to render them more accessible to the individual see The Journey of Spirit Recollection A Handbook for the Practice of Steiner's Karmic Exercises, available at https://millenniumculmination.net/spirit-rec-ollection-journey.pdf.
+31 For a comprehensive review of these exercises and ways to render them more accessible to the individual see The Journey of Spirit Recollection A Handbook for the Practice of Steiner's Karmic Exercises, available at https://millenniumculmination.net/spirit-recollection-journey.pdf.

-continuously evolve, and we can make room for this evolution.
-We can behold those we meet with imaginations that can continuously grow in our souls, or fall into stereotypes, rash judgments, condemnation, all the traps that the antisocial instincts of the Consciousness Soul have set in place and with which we will live for a long time still.
-The path goes even further.
-The two previous steps naturally converge toward the goal of taking full responsibility for our lives.
-If we can separate from identification with our lower Ego and can behold living imaginations of other human beings, then the fabric of human relationships lay open to the understanding of the karmic intentions, encounters and accidents that our "other self" has laid in store for our lives.
+responsibility for our lives.
+If we can separate from identification with our lower ego and can behold living imaginations of other human beings, then the fabric of human relationships lay open to the understanding of the karmic intentions, encounters and accidents that our "other self" has laid in store for our lives.
 We begin to reach the inescapable conclusion that we are solely responsible for our lives.

 What Steiner is telling us is that there is no way out at the present other than through a consciously pursued path of personal development.
-Something needs to be done consciously to keep antisocial tendencies at bay, something other than good intentions.
-What is said about interpersonal matters extends to the working of larger groups, communities, and organizations.
-Here come into being those who Steiner calls the "new group souls," the hierarchic beings operating in our time in all group pursuits that are striving consciously, all the more so when the striving is accompanied with spiritual awareness.
+Something needs to be done consciously to keep anti-social tendencies at bay, something other than good intentions.
+What is said about interpersonal matters extends to the working of larger groups, communities, organizations.
+Here come into being those who Steiner calls the "new group souls" the hierarchic beings operating in our time in all group pursuits that are striving consciously, all the more so when the striving is accompanied with spiritual awareness.
 Steiner was in effect referring to the first Anthroposophical Society when he said the following:

-An emancipated human being possesses his individual soul, which is never lost when it has once been attained.
-But when men find themselves together in voluntary associations, they group themselves around centers.
-The feelings streaming in this way to a center once more give beings the opportunity of working as a kind of group soul, though in quite a different sense from the early group souls.
+"An emancipated human being possesses his individual soul which is never lost when it has once been attained.
+But when men find themselves together in voluntary associations they group themselves round centres.
+The feelings streaming in this way to a centre once more give beings the opportunity of working as a kind of group soul, though in quite a different sense from the early group souls.
 All the earlier group souls were beings who made man unfree.
 These new beings, however, are compatible with man's complete freedom and individuality.
 Indeed, in a certain respect we may say that they support their existence on human harmony; it will lie in the souls of men themselves whether or not they give as many as possible of such higher souls the opportunity of descending to man.
 The more that men are divided, the fewer lofty souls will descend into the human sphere.
-The more that associations are formed where feelings of fellowship are developed with complete freedom, the more lofty beings will descend and the more rapidly the earthly planet will be spiritualized.32
+The more that associations are formed where feelings of fellowship are developed with complete freedom, the more lofty beings will descend and the more rapidly the earthly planet will be spiritualized."32